S3 Glacier – Instant, Flexible & Deep Archive Compared [2026]

 Durability and Availability

-• Amazon Glacier synchronously stores your data across multiple facilities before returning SUCCESS on uploading archives.
+• Data is synchronously stored across multiple facilities before returning SUCCESS on upload.

-• Amazon Glacier also performs regular, systematic data integrity checks and is built to be automatically self-healing.
+• Regular, systematic data integrity checks are performed and the system is built to be automatically self-healing.

 Cost Model

-• Amazon Glacier has three pricing components: storage (per GB per month), data transfer out (per GB per month), and requests (per thousand UPLOAD and RETRIEVAL requests per month).
+• S3 Glacier pricing components include: storage (per GB per month), data transfer out (per GB per month), requests (per thousand requests per month), and data retrievals (per GB retrieved).

 Scalability & Elasticity